Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590

-MAGNUM AGN photometry was obtained using a circular aperture with a diameter of $\phi = 8''.3$.
-Sky flux was estimated from the flux within a $\phi = 11''.1-13''.9$ annulus aperture centred on the AGN \citep{sak10,kos14}.
+The MAGNUM AGN photometry presented in \cite{kos14} is obtained using a circular aperture with a diameter of $\phi = 8''.3$.
+Sky flux is estimated from the flux within a $\phi = 11''.1-13''.9$ annulus aperture centred on the AGN \citep{sak10,kos14}.
 In the case of Mrk~590, the sky annulus corresponds to galactocentric distances of $5.5-6.9$~kpc; thus, the sky flux is over-subtracted, due to the flux contribution from the host galaxy stellar disk component.
-The Galactic extinction uncorrected host galaxy flux estimates given in \cite{kos14}, $f_{V, \text{host}} = 4.24 \pm 0.06$ and $f_{K, \text{host}} = 22.18 \pm 0.13$~mJy \citep[originally derived by][]{sak10}, are evaluated from point spread function (PSF)-subtracted coadd MAGNUM images using the same circular aperture and sky annulus aperture.
-As described in Section~\ref{sec:host_estimate_acs}, we re-evaluated the $V$-band host galaxy flux contribution to the MAGNUM aperture from a high spatial resolution HST/ACS F550M image as $f_{V, \text{host}} = 4.396$~mJy, on the assumption of a colour correction based on the bulge template spectrum presented in the study by \cite{kin96}; throughout this work, we use this re-evaluated value as the $V$-band host galaxy flux.
+The Galactic extinction uncorrected host galaxy flux estimates given in \cite{kos14}, $f_{V, \text{host}} = 4.24 \pm 0.06$~mJy and $f_{K, \text{host}} = 22.18 \pm 0.13$~mJy \citep[originally derived by][]{sak10}, are evaluated from point spread function (PSF)-subtracted coadded MAGNUM images using the same circular aperture and sky annulus aperture.
+As described in Section~\ref{sec:host_estimate_acs}, we have re-evaluated the $V$-band host galaxy flux contribution to the MAGNUM aperture from a high spatial resolution HST/ACS F550M image as $f_{V, \text{host}} = 4.396 \pm 0.015$~mJy, on the assumption of a colour correction based on the bulge template spectrum presented in the study by \cite{kin96}; throughout this work, we use this re-evaluated value as the $V$-band host galaxy flux.

 The weighted averages of the MAGNUM $V$- and $K$-band light curves of Mrk~590 are $f_{\nu}(V) = 4.669 \pm 0.002$~mJy and $f_{\nu}(K) = 24.188 \pm 0.019$~mJy, respectively (the Galactic extinction is uncorrected).
-By subtracting the host galaxy flux contributions of $f_{V, \text{host}} = 4.396$~mJy and $f_{K, \text{host}} = 22.18 \pm 0.13$~mJy, the average AGN $V$-band continuum flux is $f_{\nu} (V, {\rm AGN}) = 0.27$~mJy and $f_{\nu} (K, {\rm AGN}) = 2.01 \pm 0.13$~mJy, respectively.
+By subtracting the host galaxy flux contributions of $f_{V, \text{host}} = 4.396 \pm 0.015$~mJy and $f_{K, \text{host}} = 22.18 \pm 0.13$~mJy, the average AGN $V$-band continuum flux is $f_{\nu} (V, {\rm AGN}) = 0.27 \pm 0.02$~mJy and $f_{\nu} (K, {\rm AGN}) = 2.01 \pm 0.13$~mJy, respectively.